radanalyticsio/oshinko-cli/docs/ReadMeWindowsSetup.md

     $ oc new-app --template oshinko -p OSHINKO_SERVER_IMAGE=radanalyticsio/oshinko-rest -p OSHINKO_CLUSTER_IMAGE=radanalyticsio/openshift-spark -p OSHINKO_WEB_IMAGE=radanalyticsio/oshinko-webui

 8. Now if you go into the web interface, go ahead and click on the URL for the Oshinko Web-UI.
 This brings you to the Oshinko web interface.
-Go ahead click deploy, pick a name for the cluster, and then set the number of workers you want in addition to the master.
+Click deploy, pick a name for the cluster, and then set the number of workers you want in addition to the master.